About us

 Origin

-This website (formerly darkpatterns.org) was started in 2010, born out of Harry Brignull's passion for addressing the growing issue of deceptive design practices in the digital world.
-Recognising the negative impact these manipulative patterns had on users, Harry was inspired to start a campaign that would expose these unethical practices, educate the public, and foster a more transparent digital landscape.
+This website (formerly darkpatterns.org) was started in 2010, born out of Harry Brignull's passion for addressing the growing issue of manipulative, deceptive and coercive design patterns in the digital world.
+Recognising the negative impact these patterns had on users, Harry was inspired to start a campaign that would expose these patterns, educate the public, and foster a more transparent digital landscape.

 Impact